 The prostate gland is part of the male reproductive system and is responsible for the production of fluid to nourish and transport sperm.
 The prostate lies deep in the male pelvis between the bladder and the urethra (the tube that transports the urine and semen through the penis).
 Prostate Cancer develops when the cells of the gland mutate and undergo malignant changes.
 Cancer cells grow more rapidly than normal cells and refuse to die, and they also develop the ability to invade and destroy normal tissue.
-Over time, the spread of the malignant cells can result in the patient having symptoms, health problems and ultimately, death.
+Over time, the spread of the malignant cells can result in the patient having symptoms, health problems and, ultimately, death.

 The main risk factors include:

-Age – Prostate Cancer is more common as men get older
+Age – Prostate Cancer is more common as men get older.

-Race or Ethnicity – For reasons that aren’t well understood, African American men have a higher risk of developing and dying of prostate cancer
+Race or Ethnicity – For reasons that aren’t well understood, African American men have a higher risk of developing and dying of prostate cancer.

-Family History – if there is a family history of prostate cancer, the chances of getting it are higher.
+Family History – If there is a family history of prostate cancer, the chances of getting it are higher.
 The closer the relative, the more relatives with this condition and the younger that it was found in the relative, all increase the risk of getting and dying of prostate cancer.

 Diet – A high fat diet and obesity may increase your risk of prostate cancer.

-The American Cancer society and the American Urological Society recommend that the pros and cons of regular prostate cancer screening be discussed with the patient starting at age 40.
+The American Cancer Society and the American Urological Society recommend that the pros and cons of regular prostate cancer screening be discussed with the patient starting at age 40.

 If the screening tests suggest prostate cancer (the Prostate Specific Antigen blood test and/or the Digital Rectal Exam), the pros and cons of a Prostate Biopsy will be discussed with the patient.
 This is an outpatient procedure using a small ultrasound probe in the rectum to visualize the prostate.
-Guided by images from the probe, numbing medication is injected around the prostate and using a fine, spring-propelled needle, samples of tissue are taken from the prostate to determine if cancer is present and how aggressive the cancer is.
+Guided by images from the probe, numbing medication is injected around the prostate, and using a fine, spring-propelled needle, samples of tissue are taken from the prostate to determine if cancer is present and how aggressive the cancer is.
 Using the current technique, most patients tolerate the procedure well and complications from the biopsy are rare.